ory/docs/docs/ecosystem/contributing.md

 - **Join the community.** Sometimes helping people can be as easy as listening to their problems and offering a different perspective.
-Join our Slack, have a look at discussions in the forum and take part in our weekly hangout.
+Join our Slack, have a look at discussions on GitHub and take part in events like the Community Calls.
 More info on this in [Communication](#communication).

 - **Helping with open issues.** We have a lot of open issues for Ory and